christianwach/civicrm-wp-member-sync/readme.txt

 == Description ==

 CiviCRM WordPress Member Sync keeps a WordPress user in sync with a CiviCRM membership by granting either a role or capabilities to a WordPress user who has that membership.

 This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the membership types and status rules that you set up in CiviCRM.

+### Requirements

 This plugin requires a minimum of WordPress 3.9 and CiviCRM 4.6-alpha.
 It is compatible with the [Members](https://wordpress.org/plugins/members/) plugin.
 Please refer to the installation page for configuration instructions as well as for how to use this plugin with versions of CiviCRM prior to 4.6-alpha.

+### Plugin Development

 This plugin is in active development.
-For feature requests and bug reports, please visit the GitHub repo at https://github.com/christianwach/civicrm-wp-member-sync
+For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/christianwach/civicrm-wp-member-sync).